-As all schools, we are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015), in the exercise of their functions, to have "due regard109 to the need to prevent people from being drawn into terrorism".110 This duty is known as the Prevent duty.
+We understand that Schools and colleges, are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015), in the exercise of their functions, to have "due regard109 to the need to prevent people from being drawn into terrorism".110 This duty is known as the Prevent duty.

-The Prevent duty is part of our wider safeguarding obligations.
+The Prevent duty is part of our schools wider safeguarding obligations.
 Designated safeguarding leads and other senior leaders are familiar with the revised Prevent duty guidance: for England and Wales,